joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-`render function` can also be exported for reuse like components, it's list of parameters is the return value of the `component function`:
+With this feature, we can only define hooks, events, etc. in the `Component function`, and let `render function` only focus on rendering JSX.
+And `render function` can also be exported for reuse like components, it's list of parameters is the return value of the `Component function`:

 ```tsx
 const App = () => <Test.Render user="joe" />;